Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 1. Set up the tutorial on Delta
 2. Introduction to Lattice-Microbe, a GPU Accelerated Stochastic Simulation Platform
-3. Tutorial: Bimolecular Reaction Solved in ODE and CME
+3. Tutorial: Bimolecular Reaction Solved Stochastically in CME
-4. Tutorial: Genetic Information Processs in CME
+4. Tutorial: Stochastic Genetic Information Processs in CME
 5. Tutorial: CMEODE Whole-Cell Model of a Genetically Minimal Cell, JCVI-Syn3A

 ## 1. Set up the tutorial on Delta